Art and Literature in Cuba

 Cuban Literature Today

 Leonardo Padura has won literary awards and written several acclaimed novels.
-He is one of the most Cuba’s most popular authors today.
-In 2005 he published his novel The Mist of the Past, which describes both the crime-infested world of Havana in 1950s as well as the criminal activity many Cubans deal with today.
+He is one of Cuba’s most popular authors today.
+In 2005, he published his novel The Mist of the Past, which describes both the crime-infested world of Havana in the 1950s as well as the criminal activity many Cubans deal with today.
 He has also written a successful series of detective novels.

 Havana International Book Fair